-You can download the app on the Apple store by following the link below
+You can download the app via the Apple store by clicking here

 Or via the Google play store here

 In August, with help from local councils, the project installed 9 electronic beach signs.

 Click here, to read what the Northern Ireland Environment Link had to say about it.